What are the oil sands?

 What is natural gas?

-Natural gas is a form of energy that most Canadians use daily to heat their homes.
-It is also often used for household appliances, climate control systems and some vehicles, such as those that run on propane.
-There is a wide variety of natural gas types, with various types in different formations across the country.
+Natural gas is a form of energy that most Canadians use daily.
+It is often used for household appliances, climate control systems and some vehicles.
+There is a wide variety of natural gas types developed from different formations across the country.
 British Columbia, Alberta, Quebec, Nova Scotia and the Northwest Territories all have significant natural gas resources.

 What is our oil resource?

 We all use oil in our day-to-day lives.
 Oil can be mined or pumped to the surface using various extraction techniques.
 From there, it is transported through pipelines to refineries where it is upgraded into products like the gasoline we fill our cars with, jet fuel as well as heating oil.
 Other by-products of crude oil include: clothing from synthetic fabrics, circuit boards, carpeting, deodorant, shampoo, electrical insulation, toothpaste, pill capsules and pharmaceuticals.